 Springfield in Windsor County, Vermont — The American Northeast (New England)

 Location.
-43° 21.3′ N, 72° 24.4′ W. Marker is in Springfield, Vermont, in Windsor County.
-Marker is on Connecticut River Road (US 5) just south of Ferry Road.
-Touch for map.
-Marker is in this post office area: Springfield VT 05156, United States of America.
+43° 18.089′ N, 72° 28.647′ W. Marker is in Springfield, Vermont, in Windsor County.
+Marker can be reached from Orchard Street.
+Marker is Touch for map.
+Marker is at or near this postal address: 30 Orchard Street, Springfield VT 05156, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on June 9, 2013, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 386 times since then and 23 times this year.
-Photos: 1, 2. submitted on June 9, 2013, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.
+This page was last revised on April 15, 2018.
+It was originally submitted on July 23, 2015, by Kevin Craft of Bedford, Quebec.
+This page has been viewed 244 times since then and 26 times this year.
+Photos: 1, 2. submitted on July 23, 2015, by Kevin Craft of Bedford, Quebec. • Bill Pfingsten was the editor who published this page.